 Can First Contact™ be applied as a spray?

 First Contact™ solution can be applied as a spray.
 Photonic Cleaning Technologies provides Spray First Contact which is ready-to-use from the bottle.
-PCT also identified three manual spray bottle systems which are compatible with Spray First Contact.
-Spray First Contact and manual spray bottles can be purchased on the Volusion store link under the Accessories Page
+All of our spray bottles are compatible with spray First Contact and can be purchased on the Accessories Page

 Research and experimentation shows that HVLP spray technology is compatible with First Contact™ application.
 Standard First Contact™ can be sprayed with this technology.
 Contact us for more information.